Metalloriff/cc-music-player/README.md

-# Music Streaming Player for ComputerCraft/CC Tweaked
+# Music Streaming Player for ComputerCraft/CC Tweaked in Minecraft 1.18.2